safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 <br>**2) Create Topic**
 <br>Now to create a publication and topic that will be triggered by a new file.
-Navigate to Manage &gt; Notifications, click the Publications tab, and then click the New button.
+Navigate to the Notifications page, click the Publications tab, and then click the New button.

 Enter "Incoming Building Footprints" as the new publication's name.
 Then click in the text box under Topics to Publish To.
 Type in ShapeIncomingFile and click on "Click to Add".
 This will create a new topic and assign it to this publication.